Skip to Content

 Cognition is the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.
 Simply put, cognitive psychology studies how people think.

-Cognitive psychologists use a variety of research methods including surveys, interviews/questionnaires, and brain imaging techniques like fMRIs to better understand how our minds work.
+Cognitive psychologists use various research methods, including surveys, interviews/questionnaires, and brain imaging techniques like fMRIs to understand better how our minds work.

 How Do They Relate to Personality Theory?

 The field of psychology is all about understanding human behavior.
-For psychologists, a large part of human behavior boils down to personality, which psychologists describe as our enduring patterns of thinking, feeling, and behaving across different situations.
+For psychologists, a large part of human behavior is personality, which psychologists describe as our enduring patterns of thinking, feeling, and behaving across different situations.

 However, each subfield has its own perspective on where personality originates in our biology.
-Whereas social psychologists focus on how personality develops through interactions with other people, cognitive psychologists are more interested in how it emerges from our internal mental processes.
+Whereas social psychologists focus on how personality develops through interactions with others, cognitive psychologists are more interested in how it emerges from our internal mental processes.

 In other words, social and cognitive psychologists study two very different parts of what makes us who we are.